 Plus, compared to Facebook and Twitter, Instagram is where the engagement is.
 Photos and videos shared to your feed can expand your engagement levels for all they’re worth.
 Not to mention, this increased traffic to your Instagram will serve to increase your traffic elsewhere, as users will need to head to your website and other social media pages to purchase items and find out more about your brand.

 The nature of Instagram is that it is visual and used to tell the stories of people’s lives.
-Similarly, a startup can use Instagram to tell the story of their brand in the way they want to.
+Similarly, a startup can use Instagram to tell the story of their startup in the way they want to.
 You are in the driver’s seat of how you use your profile.
 However you choose to use it, this profile is a place where you give your startup a face, ultimately creating a personal connection with your business and your customers.

-Making sure your feed reflects your brand, if it’s quirky, serious, light-hearted, or anything else, is a way to gain trust with your followers and to keep them engaged.
+Making sure your feed reflects your startup, if it’s quirky, serious, light-hearted, or anything else, is a way to gain trust with your followers and to keep them engaged.
 For example, Good Dye Young, a hair-dye brand, regularly reshares pictures and videos of customers who have created looks with their dye.
 Their Instagram grid is always kept colourful and centred on hair, with a millennial/gen-z tone of voice in their captions, as this is their target audience.
 It shows they listen to their customers and cater their experience to one of familiarity and that really gets them.

 3. It’s the most interactive platform

 Following on from the previous point, there are many different elements within the app itself, from your grid, to your stories, to being able to upload short video reels, the possibilities for content creation are endless on Instagram.
 It can really get your creative juices flowing and means there’s a wealth of interaction with your followers to be uncovered.